dmmlynarczyk/Learning/azure/fundamentals/04-resource-groups.md

   - However there are a few that cannot be moved
 - Moving resources will not change the configuration of the resources, but it may cause a brief amount of downtime during the move

+## Naming Conventions

+- Use descriptive and consistent names
+- If they do exist follow existing company standards
+- if making from scratch include:
+    - Environment: `rg-webapp-prod` or `rg-webapp-dev` to show whether it is development or production environment
+    - Purpose: `rg-networking-hub` or `rg-storage-backup` to easily identify what it is used for

+## Permissions and RBAC

+> [!IMPORTANT]
+> **Permissions assigned to a resource group will apply to all resources inside of the resource group**

 ## Important Commands

 ### PowerShell